githubtofu/nwbasic/walkthroughs/basic_overview.md

 to host 1 since host 2 now has IP address and has to respond to ARP request for that IP address.

+## Communication with a remote host ##

+Exit mininet using `exit`

+Start mininet using `sudo mn --topo single,3 --mac --controller remote --switch ovsk -x --nat`

+Run wireshark on host 1

+Try ping from host 1 using `ping www.airplug.com`

+(If dns is not working add dns server using [Adding DNS server](add_dns.md))